For thirty years, now, Republicans have been

 corporate tax loopholes (including the infamous off-shore tax provisions which

-financial trading tax (something that would have the added benefit of reducing market volatility) and reducing the defense budget to reasonable
+reward companies for moving jobs out of America), instituting a small financial trading tax (something that would have the added benefit of reducing market volatility) and reducing the defense budget to reasonable

 levels would enable us to approach a balanced budget with relatively little